 Do you have a taste for caviar but live on a dal chawal budget?
 You may have made to your dream college, but is it causing you extreme financial distress instead of happiness?
 If yes, welcome to the life of a college student, where along with nerve-racking academics, you also have to deal with financial burdens.
 Well, we got your back.
 Browse through these lifehacks on how to save money as a student:

-Federal Bank provides Yuvamitra, a specialized student savings account to meet the futuristic needs of students.
+Federal Bank provides Yuvamitra, a specialised student savings account to meet the futuristic needs of students.
 Its features include:

 Have you ever passed a shoe store and felt that you just needed to get that pair of cute shoes?
 Well, don’t.
 At least not right away.
 As a student, you need to realize that you live on a budget and even small luxuries can have big consequences.
 This does not mean that you should not treat yourself every once in a while.
 Our advice is that you create a budget for yourself and check your wallet before you help yourself to those cute shoes.

 Tracking your spending might not be the most exciting thing to do, but it is very important to learn where and how not to spend and land yourself in trouble.
 We suggest that you collect all the bills and receipts handed to you during the duration of the first month of your college semester and then you can sit and go over how much and where you are spending.
-Another option is that you can download free money managing apps that are now made available to help you track your spending and give you a better idea on where you can cut down, like MoneyView or ETMoney.
+Another option is that you can download free money managing apps that will help you track your spending and give you a better idea on the areas where you can cut reduce your expenses.

-Many students may not understand the frugality of their credit score.
-Thus, you could be prone to making large purchases without awareness of long term consequences.
+Many students may not understand credit score.
+Thus, you could be prone to making large purchases without awareness of long-term consequences.
 A helpful tip here would be to not have multiple credit cards.
-If anything, having multiple cards will only increase your debt.
-Say that you are unable to pay your credit balance every month, but are steadily working towards reducing the debt.
-So why take on extra credit cards and work towards pay off additional credit balance as well?
-You should ideally focus on paying that card off, before opening any other accounts.
+If you are unable to pay your credit balance every month, your credit score might take a hit.

-Planning your meals in advance with a cost-effective shopping at the start of every week is advised.
-A pro tip: Do not go grocery shopping when you are hungry as it will entice you to buy items that you do not need.
+Planning your meals in advance with cost-effective shopping at the start of every week is advised.
+A pro tip: Do not go grocery shopping when you are hungry, as it will entice you to buy items you do not need.

-On a concluding note, along with trying to save up whenever possible, it is also suggested that you keep some money aside for emergencies.
+On a concluding note, try to develop the art of managing and saving money.
 Thus, save smartly, buy responsibly and remember that a rupee saved is a rupee earned!

 Contact us: email@example.com